-The normal processing time for a transcript request is two weeks.
-During the Christmas holidays, the processing time may be longer.
+The normal processing time for a transcript request is forty-eight (48) hours.
+However, at the beginning or end of a semester or Christmas break, please allow one week for processing.
 Before transcript requests can be processed, the following requirements must be met:

-- Submit an online transcript request form at www. ambassadors.edu/transcript. - Pay the transcript fee of \$8.00 per transcript copy with your request. - Your account must be current with the Business Office.
+- Submit an online transcript request form at www. ambassadors.edu/transcript. - Pay the transcript fee of \$8.00 per transcript copy with your request. - Student accounts must be current with the Business Office.